Skip to main content

 Introduction

-When implementing embedded analytics, you may have customers with their own separate databases (or schemas).
-In this case, you'll want to configure your embedded dashboard to dynamically connect to the appropriate database based on which user is viewing it.
+When implementing embedded analytics, you often need to serve customers who each have their own separate databases.
+Rather than creating duplicate dashboards for every customer, you can configure a single embedded dashboard that dynamically connects to the appropriate database based on which customer is viewing it.

-First, make sure you connect all databases of your customers to Holistics.
+First, connect all of your customers' databases to Holistics.

 data_source user attribute

-3. Create a client_data_source variable in your AML codes
+Step 3: Create a dynamic variable in AML

-Go to the Development tab, create a new file embedded_variables.aml and add the following code:
+Go to the Development tab, create a new file (e.g., embedded_variables.aml), and add:

 H.current_user.data_source